A1 Belarus: History

 From April to May 2019 А1 provided mobile communication for all tunnels of the Maskoŭskaja and Aŭtazavodskaja lines of Minsk Metro, in November 2020 the communication became available on Zelenoluzhskaya line.
+As of December 2024, A1 has provided mobile communications at stations on the third line of the Minsk Metro.

 On 12 August 2019, the company launched virtual eSIM cards and in the same November gave opportunity to transfer to online eSIM in the user account.
 In 2021, it became possible to become a subscriber of the company remotely through registration of an eSIM-card in the mobile application "My A1", including number porting from other networks.

 In August 2019 А1 presented the first smartphone under its own trade mark — А1 Alpha, in July 2020 А1 Alpha 20+ went on sale.

 On 12 November 2019, A1 took part in signing a joint Belarusian-Austrian Declaration on strengthening cooperation in the sphere of communications, IT technologies and 5G technology development.
 A1 has applied for frequency allocation subject to the international standards of 5G and is currently developing the architecture of the 5G network.
 On May 22, 2020 A1 brought in test mode the first 5G SA network in Belarus in operation, created on the basis of standalone architecture.
 On May 25, 2020 the first call in Belarus and the CIS was made on this network using the VoNR technology.

 A1 was the second company in the country, which began to sell SIM cards for self-registration in the partner network stores on May 12, 2021.

+In June 2023, A1 was the first company in the country to launch a second carrier frequency in the 900 MHz range.
+This made it possible to almost double the capacity of the existing 3G network within the coverage area of the second carrier in the Minsk, Vitebsk and Mogilev regions.
+As of the end of 2024, A1 specialists have commissioned 1,057 cells operating at a frequency of 900 MHz as part of the UMTS-900 coverage expansion.

+In April 2024, A1 provided 4G connectivity in the Minsk metro (at all existing stations and in the stretches between them).
+The project was implemented in partnership with the infrastructure operator beCloud.

 Owners and management

 Prior to January 2005, Cypriot SB Telecom controlled 69.9% of shares in velcom, CJSC Beltechexport and Republican Unitary Enterprise Beltelecom had 30% and 0.1%, respectively.
 In January 2005, the state bought into the company: it acquired a 30.9% stake, whereas SB Telecom had 49%, Beltechexport 20%, and Beltelecom 0.1%.

 In August 2007, SB Telecom increased its shareholding to 100%, paying U.S. $556 million.

 At the beginning of October 2007, Austria's A1 Telekom Austria Group signed a purchase agreement to buy 70% in the carrier from SB Telecom, and in October 2010, it bought the remaining stake of 30%.

-Helmut Duhs is the CEO of A1 as of 2022.
+Helmut Duhs is the CEO of A1 as of 2025.